thedonutdan/cse15l-lab-reports/lab1.md

 ^C
 [user@sahara ~/lecture1]$ ^C
 ```
+Our current working directory is `~/lecture1`.
 Here we can see that if `cat` is provided no arguments it effectively functions like an `echo` command, reprinting whatever is entered into the command line.
+Examing the documentation for `cat` informs us that with no arguments `cat` will print the contents of `stdin`.
+This is not an error.